Looking for lawyers in Ottawa? Meet the MG Law team

-Prior to my legal studies at the University of Surrey in England, I completed the Honours Bachelor of Health Sciences at the University of Ottawa.
-I took an array of courses designed to give me a broad base of scientific knowledge, an ability to conduct and assess research, as well as an appreciation for public health care and
+Prior to my legal studies at the University of Surrey in England, I completed an Honours Bachelor of Health Sciences at the University of Ottawa.
+I took an array of courses, designed to give me a broad base of scientific knowledge, an ability to conduct and assess research, as well as an appreciation for public health care and policymaking.

 Working with the public and in team settings has helped me be sensitive to the value of others’ opinions and ideas.
-I’ve also honed my diplomacy and resourcefulness, and developed creative problem solving tactics.
-My dedication to the field of law, my interest in health, my ample research experience and consistent application of evidence based principles, and my ability to thrive autonomously, are all skills that I apply in my day-to-day work at MG Law.
+I’ve also honed my diplomacy and resourcefulness and developed creative problem-solving tactics.
+My dedication to the field of law, my interest in health, my ample research experience, and my consistent application of evidence-based principles, are all skills that I apply in my day-to-day work at MG Law.

 Hailing from a small French community, I am fluently bilingual and am pleased to serve my clients in both French and English.
 I am also a proud member of the Ontario Trial Lawyers Association (OTLA), the County of Carleton Law Association (CCLA), and the American Association for Justice (AAJ).

 It’s important to remember that injuries can take some time to present themselves.
 If you’ve been in a bad accident, it’s important to take these steps regardless of how you feel, as it may take a few days or weeks for the full extent of your injuries to become apparent.

 Police reports are a valuable part of any court proceeding, so ensuring that the police have all the information you have available will reflect positively on your case.